 By: Nora Haile | April 3, 2013 (Featured on California Healthcare News)

 You’re running late so you text a heads-up to the person you’re meeting.
 Your project team texts constantly and keeps the instant messaging system chiming with exchanges.
 It’s only natural that doctors and medical staff want the same convenience and immediacy to coordinate patient care.
 The issue?
-Risk to privacy and security of patient personal health information (PHI).
+The risk to privacy and security of patient personal health information (PHI).

 As covered entities, hospitals are under scrutiny to assure compliance with HIPAA and HITECH Rule requirements.
-Yet the tried-and true pager is antiquated and non-conducive to optimal workflow in a busy hospital, and the inevitability of mobile device use is apparent to all.
+Yet the tried-and-true pager is antiquated and non-conducive to optimal workflow in a busy hospital, and the inevitability of mobile device use is apparent to all.
 Health and Human Services (HHS) has recently rolled out a mobile education initiative to help physicians and healthcare organizations reduce risk and protect patient PHI when using mobile devices.

 Communication ease is facilitated through integration of the organization’s active directory into the application, so users don’t have to know the mobile number of the person they’re contacting – it can only go to the intended recipient.
-Because it’s internal (intranetwork), the exchange happens at a speed similar to instant messaging.
-Delivery and “read” confirmations let the sender know what happened and when, providing reassurance and reducing disruption.
-Brooks says, “Our aim is to help create efficiency in their workflow and improve physicians’ ability to respond quickly, with priority channels, while also reducing risk of unintended PHI disclosure.
+Because it’s internal (intranet work), the exchange happens at a speed similar to instant messaging.
+Delivery and “read” confirmations let the sender know what happened and when providing reassurance and reducing disruption.
+Brooks says, “Our aim is to help create efficiency in their workflow and improve physicians’ ability to respond quickly, with priority channels, while also reducing the risk of unintended PHI disclosure.
 The platform is as simple to use as a regular text message, yet the message stays encrypted during transit and at rest.”
 An organization can also set a limited lifespan for messages, which means they are wiped from a mobile device after a specific period of time.
 The message remains within the organization’s server for records and historical purposes.

 A voicemail transcription feature sends voice messages as a text, with an audio file attachment.
-There are multiple options and modes for sending a message, whether dialing a number or sending from another secure device.
+There are multiple options and modes for sending a message, whether dialing a number or sending it from another secure device.
 The non-intrusive nature of the application has proven popular with doctors.
 As Shen says, “Because we’re not playing phone tag, we are more accessible to the patients who are in front of us, yet can be truly responsive to inquiries from other doctors and medical staff while easily prioritizing care needs.”
 Traditional modes of contact are all covered with one secure SaaS.
 “We gain workforce efficiency and secure messaging, all without our doctors, nurses and other medical staff learning a completely new system or communication method.”